 This nostalgic beach town is located on the Central Coast, midway between San Francisco and Los Angeles.
 Visitors enjoy miles of wide beaches, clean air, friendly locals, and a year-round Mediterranean climate.
-Pismo Beach is home to California's only drive-able beach.
+Oceano and Pismo Beach are home to California's only drive-able beach.
 Relax at the beach, travel along scenic coastal roads, tour award-winning wineries, enjoy kayaking, hiking, biking, golfing and so much more.

 555 Pier Ave